ariedov/The-Game/README.md

 All written in JavaScript, looks like unix console.
 Main actions:

-Pick - picks up a item from floor.
-Drop - drops item to the floor.
-Use - uses item action.
+    pick - picks up a item from floor. drop - drops item to the floor. use - uses item action.
-Go - moves one step to choosed direction.
-Forward - Rotates forward.
+    go - moves one step to choosed direction. forward - Rotates forward.
-Back - Rotates back.
+    back - Rotates back.
-Left - Rotates left.
+    left - Rotates left.
-Right - Rotates right.
+    right - Rotates right.
-Enter - enters the door.
+    enter - enters the door.
-Say <smth> - prints smth to the console.
-Inventory - shows your inventory
+    say <smth> - prints smth to the console. inventory - shows your inventory
-Pick <name> - picks item from inverntory
+    pick <name> - picks item from inverntory hand - shows item in your hand

+    help - shows main help for the game help <command> - shows command help
-Hand - shows item in your hand
+    help <item> - shows item help

 All hosted in http://github.com/ .
 Thank you github pages.